internetarchive/iari/README.md

 `$ screen -D -RR`

 Now you are ready to install and setup the bot.
+The bot requires to be run on Python 3.8 or later.

 # Installation
 Clone the git repo: